ryannewton/MongoSandbox/README.md

-# LearningMongo
+# MongoSandbox

-This is a project I'm creating to get more familiar with MongoDB and Mongoose.
+This is a project I use to experiment with Mongo and Mongoose.